lmnt-com/chat-tutor/README.md

 To enable authentication and chat history persistence, you'll need to set up a database:

 1. Create a Supabase project at [supabase.com](https://supabase.com)
-2. Add your Supabase credentials to the `.env.local` file:
+2. Add your Supabase credentials to a file named `.env.local` in the root of the project:

 ```env
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url